Nationals vs. Diamondbacks Player Props Betting Odds

 Thomas Stats

-- Thomas has 65 hits with 11 doubles, a triple, nine home runs, 17 walks and 28 RBI.
-He's also stolen five bases.
+- Thomas has 66 hits with 12 doubles, a triple, nine home runs and 17 walks.
+He has driven in 28 runs with five stolen bases.

 Thomas Recent Games